APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org roles create`

-Create a role in the organisation
+Create a role in the organization

 ```
 USAGE